LDMX-Software/ldmx-software.github.io/src/using/sim/resim.md

 The two prior examples are all about storing _more_ information during the re-simulation process so that certain "special" events can be studied in more detail.
 One could also imagine studying how a select set of "special" events behave within a modified detector.
-Technically, this is easy - simply change the name provided to `setDetector` or specify a relative path like is done when saving all of the sim particles above.
+Technically, this is easy - simply change the name provided to `set_detector` or specify a relative path like is done when saving all of the sim particles above.
 However, there is a big caveat.

 The random number generation in Geant4 is sequential.
 This means psuedo-random numbers are "created"